viktorstrate/flat.icns/README.md

 # Installation

-> NOTE: To change icons for system apps (App Store, Safari, Mail etc.) on computers running OS X El Capitan (version 10.11) and later, system intregrity protection must be disabled.
+> NOTE: To change icons for system apps (App Store, Safari, Mail etc.) on computers running OS X El Capitan (version 10.11) and later, system integrity protection must be disabled.
 [Read more about SIP and how to disable it.](https://www.howtogeek.com/230424/how-to-disable-system-integrity-protection-on-a-mac-and-why-you-shouldnt/)

+## Method 1: Automator application
+The easiest way to install the icons, is to use the `Update flat icons` application, which is included with this repository.
+This method uses the automated script under the hood, and does the therefore not change system icons.

+1. Download the iconpack [here](https://github.com/viktorstrate/flat.icns/archive/master.zip), or by clicking `Clone or download` -> `Download ZIP`
+2. Doubleclick on the `Update flat icons` application, and follow the instructions.

-## Method 1: Automated script
+## Method 2: Automated script
 The fastest way to install the icons, is using the `install.sh` script.
 This method in does only install icons for applications, and does therefore not replace system icons, like folders.
 To change system apps, it is recommended to use an icon manager as described with method 2.